Best Minecraft Server Hosting (2026)

 Aternos (free with throttle) or Hostinger 30-day refund window

-Aternos is fine for occasional play with 2-4 friends.
-For anything serious, use Hostinger and request refund within 30 days if the project doesn't continue.
+Aternos works for occasional 2-4 friend play.
+For anything serious, use Hostinger and refund within 30 days if the project fizzles.

-Most "best Minecraft host" lists are ranked by affiliate commission.
-We rank by your skill level and use case:
+Most "best Minecraft host" lists rank by affiliate commission.
+We rank by your skill level and use case, in this order:

-1. Hostinger Game Panel first when you're starting out and want everything (panel, subdomain, modpack installer) bundled at the lowest price.
+1. Hostinger Game Panel first when you want everything bundled (panel, subdomain, modpack installer) at the lowest first-server price.

-2. Apex / BisectHosting / Shockbyte / Pebblehost when you want a specialist Minecraft host with stronger community reputation, modpack support, or premium tickrate (Pebblehost Ryzen 9 plans).
+2. Apex / BisectHosting / Shockbyte / Pebblehost when you want a specialist Minecraft host with stronger community reputation, modpack support, or premium tickrate.

-3. DIY on Hetzner when you can run java -Xms6G -Xmx6G -jar paper.jar in tmux and want maximum value per dollar.
+3. DIY on Hetzner when you can run java -Xms6G -Xmx6G -jar paper.jar in tmux and want maximum value per dollar above the 8 GB tier.

-1. Hostinger Game Panel — Best Value for First-Time Server Owners
+1. Hostinger Game Panel: Best for First-Time Server Owners

 Hostinger added a dedicated Game Panel offering in 2024 and has steadily improved it.
-The panel uses Pterodactyl under the hood (the open-source game-server panel) which is the same tech Apex and BisectHosting use.
-The hosting itself is on the same KVM-virtualized AMD EPYC + NVMe stack as Hostinger's general VPS line.
+The panel is Pterodactyl under the hood, which is the same open-source game-server panel Apex and BisectHosting use.
+The hosting itself runs on the same KVM-virtualized AMD EPYC + NVMe stack as Hostinger's general VPS line.

-Hostinger Game Panel includes a free .serv.gg or similar subdomain at signup.
-This sounds minor but matters: most hosts charge $5-10/year for a custom domain or require you to register one separately.
-For a first server you share with friends, a bundled subdomain saves a step.
-For a public server, register a real domain at Cloudflare Registrar (~$10/yr at-cost) and SRV-record it.
+Hostinger Game Panel includes a free subdomain at signup (typically your-server.serv.gg).
+Most other hosts charge $5-10/year for a custom domain or expect you to register one separately.
+For a first server you're sharing with 5-10 friends, a bundled subdomain skips a step that often blocks new owners.
+For a public server, register a real domain at Cloudflare Registrar at-cost (~$10/year) and create an SRV record.

 We are an approved Hostinger affiliate (publisher account ID 49583, Offer #6).
 Our Hostinger affiliate link tracks the signup; the price you pay is identical.
 Hostinger pays us $0-$300 per signup plus 10-60% recurring commission.
 We disclose this on every page that recommends Hostinger.